phylum-dev/phylum-ci/docs/github_actions.md

 There is another way to use the `phylumio/phylum-ci` Docker image, but without it being encapsulated in the Phylum Analyze PR action directly.
 GitHub Actions allows for workflows to run a job within a container, using the `container:` statement in the workflow file.
-These are known as container jobs and more information can be found in GitHub
+These are known as container jobs.
+More information can be found in GitHub
 documentation: ["Running jobs in a container"](https://docs.github.com/actions/using-jobs/running-jobs-in-a-container).